History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Roman well remains

-The mineral springs in Llandindrod were known to the Romans, who called the region Balnea Siluria (baths of the Silures) after the native Silures tribe.
+The Romans knew of the mineral springs in Llandrindod and called the region Balnea Siluria (baths of the Silures) after the native Silures tribe.
 Remains of a Roman well can be found near the front of the Spa Buildings and there are several Roman practice camps on the southern edge of the park.

 The chalybeate spring was known as 'The Well of the Blacksmith's dingle' in 1670.
 Though the curative powers of the spring were known locally, the growth of the spa really began in 1754 when a German visitor named Dr DW Linden drank from the saline springs and was cured of several medical conditions.
 He wrote a scholarly treatise extolling the medicinal qualities of the water, and the resulting publicity set the town on its way to becoming a popular destination for visitors.